City Ordinance (.pdf)

 Any ordinance violation can be reported by calling Central Dispatch at 989-743-3411.

 The City of Durand Maintenance Department will have two (2) pickups a year.
 The pickups will be the first Tuesday in May and the first Tuesday October.
 The brush should be no longer than 4’ to 6’ feet in length stacked in the city easement.
 Brush can be put curbside no sooner than one week prior to pickup.

 Waste Management Brush/Yard Waste Collection Program

 To assist the residents in keeping the community looking its best and to help keep yard waste out of the land fill; Waste Management’s Seasonal Brush/Yard Waste Collection Program begins the first Monday in April and ends the last Monday in November.
 Brush/Yard Waste may be placed curbside no earlier than Sunday.
 Brush must be bundled and tied in 4-6 foot lengths or placed in a maximum 32-gallon trashcan with a yard waste sticker on the container.
 Yard waste stickers are available at Durand City Hall.
 The container must have two exterior handles and tapered sides.
-Yard waste may also be placed in the biodegradable paper compost bags, which are available at city hall for no charge.
+Yard waste may also be placed in the biodegradable paper compost bags.
 Paper bags do not require a yard waste sticker.